Matt Crafton: 2005–2009: Start of second stint with ThorSport

-In 2004, Crafton signed on to drive the No. 6 GM Goodwrench Silverado owned by Kevin Harvick Incorporated.
-He posted a best finish of third place in two races, and with six top fives and 17 top 10s, he ended the season fifth in the final standings.
 Despite strong statistics in 2004, he was released from KHI and returned to ThorSport for the 2005 season, where he won his first career pole at New Hampshire International Speedway, earning two top-fives and ten top-tens and finishing ninth in the standings.
 In 2006, he had four top-five finishes, ten top-ten finishes, and finished fourteenth in points.
 In 2007, he improved to eighth in points and posted ten top-ten finishes for the third consecutive season.

 Crafton's first NASCAR win came at Charlotte Motor Speedway on May 16, 2008, in the North Carolina Education Lottery 200.
 It was his 178th start, the record for most starts a driver has had before getting his first win in the Truck Series.
 The win moved him into the top five in points for 2008.
 Later that season, Crafton filled in for Robby Gordon in practice and qualified for the NASCAR Sprint Cup Series event at Homestead because Gordon was competing in the final off-road race of the season.

 In 2009, although he did not win a race that season, Crafton scored two poles (Chicagoland Speedway and Texas Motor Speedway), 11 top-five and 21 top-10 finishes, ultimately finishing second in the point standings behind champion Ron Hornaday.

+2010's: Championship seasons

 Crafton had another strong season in 2010, earning one pole at Texas Motor Speedway, 10 top-fives, and 20 top-10 finishes, resulting in a season-ending rank of fourth.